jawuku/dotfiles/Revised_Debian10_Setup.md

 zathura zathura-djvu zathura-cb  (or xpdf, atril)

-smplayer (or pragha, lxmusic, vlc, smplayer)
+smplayer (or pragha, lxmusic, vlc)
 # vlc also has an ncurses interface (vlc -I ncurses)
 # add alias in ~/.bashrc:
 alias vlc='vlc -I ncurses'